Differential orbifold K-Theory: Push-forward and -product

-Let $p\colon W\to B$ be a proper submersion between orbifolds with closed fibres with a differential $K$-orientation represented by $o$.
+Let $p\colon W\to B$ be a representable morphism between orbifolds which is a locally trivial fibre bundle with closed fibres and equipped with a differential $K$-orientation represented by $o$.
 We now have constructed the homomorphism (\ref{uiqwduqwdqwdwqdwqdd}).
-In the present paragraph we study the compatibilty of this construction with the curvature $R\colon \hat K\to \Omega_{d=0}$.
+In the present paragraph we obtain the compatibilty of this construction with the curvature $R\colon \hat K\to \Omega_{d=0}$ by copying the calculations from \cite[Lemma 3.16]{bunke-2007}:

 \begin{lem} For $x\in \hat K(W)$ we have